Agile Nearshore Software Development: 2026 Guide & Benefits

 Cultural Compatibility for Smoother Collaboration

-A similar culture makes everything easier.
+Cultural alignment makes everything easier.
 Cultural compatibility means your nearshore team shares similar work ethics, communication styles, and business etiquette.
-This significantly reduces misunderstandings and helps the team integrate faster.
+Developers in Latin America often have high English proficiency and strong familiarity with U.S. business culture.

 Faster Delivery and Increased Agility